-Therapeutic Foster Care (TFC) provides a safe and nurturing environment with care provided by specially screened foster parents who are trained to work with trauma-impacted youth.
-Often, youth participating in TFC have suffered severe physical, sexual, and/or emotional trauma.
+Therapeutic Foster Care (TFC) and Behavior-Health Therapeutic Foster Care (BH-TFC) provide a safe and nurturing environment with care provided by specially screened foster parents who are trained to work with trauma-impacted youth.
+Often, youth participating in TFC and BH-TFC have suffered serve physical, sexual, and/or emotional trauma.
 As a result, they experience mental health and behavioral issues that make it difficult for them to cope with daily routines and relationships.

 Whom We Help